 - Traditional festivals

 - Fruit Picking & Vegetable digging

 - Other events

 There are at least three firework displays on in the October of 2022.
 For the first time in three years, you can enjoy one of Japan’s largest and most exciting fireworks in Konosu City in October.
 And it is not the only fireworks display on this October.
 The popular Cosmos festival X Fireworks event is also back in Okabe this year.
 Moreover, the only Halloween fireworks in the Kanto plain are back in 2022 too.

 Several large scale traditional festivals are scheduled for 2022, for the the first time in three years.
 In fact, Tokorozawa festival will be on for the first time since 2018.
 Unfortunately several festivals, including Sakado Yosakoi, have remained cancelled.
 Here are three of the biggest on in 2022:

 (3) Winter hanami

 Picnic under cherry blossom trees in Kamikawa town in the most Northern part of Saitama.
 Yes, cherry blossom trees!
-Incredibly the winter sakura of Jomine park are not better known, but every year the stunning blooms open at the end of October.
-They normally light them up at night too, but they might not do that this year on account of the Coronavirus.
-More information:
+Incredibly the winter sakura of Jomine park are not better known, but every year the stunning blooms open in October.
+For many years it was around the end of October, but in recent years its not uncommon for them to open earlier.
+Jomine Park normally light them up at night too:

 (4) Halloween events